Digital Scripts

 Digital routing is similar to traditional ACD routing.
 However, there are some key differences:

 Additionally, digital scripts have an alternate routing method.
-This legacy method uses Digital Experience routing queuesClosed The system uses routing queues to determine which agents to route cases to.
-Your system administrator creates routing queues so that certain cases are routed to agents with expertise in that type of case. instead of scripts and digital ACD skillsClosed Used to automate delivery of interactions based on agent skills, abilities, and knowledge.
+This legacy method uses Digital Experience routing queuesClosed Determine which agents to route digital cases to, using criteria such as the agent having expertise in that type of case. instead of scripts and digital ACD skillsClosed Used to automate delivery of interactions based on agent skills, abilities, and knowledge..

-The following diagrams compare the path of a traditional ACD phone interaction and a digital chat interaction through CXone.
+The following diagrams compare the path of a traditional ACD phone interaction and a digital chat interaction through CXone Mpower.
 They show both interactions from when the contact initiates the conversation to when an agent is assigned and responds to the contact.

 The following image shows a diagram of inbound contact routing for a traditional ACD channel (phone).
 A text description of the routing path follows the image in the drop-down.